Keerthan200408/PS_Project/README.md

 2. **NS-3**:
    - Node0 reads the value, sends it to Node1.
-   - Node1 executes control logic, saves the response in a second debug file.
+   - Node1 executes control logic, saves the response in a second debug file and the executed control logic is sent to Node2
+   - Node2 sends the control logic to a second debug file and sends to the simulink again which changes the load and slack power generated accordingly with the logic received.

 3. **NS-3 → Simulink**:
    Simulink reads the control command from the second file and updates the load bus.